-Our personal care products are subject to various laws and regulations that regulate cosmetic products and set forth regulations for determining whether a product can be marketed as a "cosmetic" or requires further approval as an overther-counter drug.
+Our personal care products are subject to various laws and regulations that regulate cosmetic products and set forth regulations for determining whether a product can be marketed as a "cosmetic" or requires further approval as an over-the-counter drug.
 In the United States, regulation of cosmetics are under the jurisdiction of the FDA.
-The Food, Drug and Cosmetic Act defines cosmetics by their intended use, as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body... for cleansing, beautifying, promoting attractiveness, or altering the appearance."
-Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup preparations, shampoos, permanent waves, ha ir colors, toothpastes and deodorants, as well as any material intended for use as a component of a cosmetic product.
-Conversely, a product will not be considered a cosmetic, but may be considered a drug if it is intended for use in the diagnosis, cure, mitigation, treatment, or prevention of disease, or is intended to affect the structure or any function of the body.
-A product's intended use can be inferred from marketing or product claims.
+The Food, Drug and Cosmetic Act defines cosmetics by their intended use, as "articles intended to be rubbed, poured, sprinkled, or sprayed on, introduced into, or otherwise applied to the human body . . . for cleansing, beautifying, promoting attractiveness, or altering the appearance."
+Among the products included in this definition are skin moisturizers, perfumes, lipsticks, fingernail polishes, eye and facial makeup preparations, shampoos, permanent waves, hair colors, toothpastes and deodorants, as well as any material intended for use as a component of a cosmetic product.
+Conversely, a product will not be considered a cosmetic, but may be considered a drug if it is intended use can be inferred from marketing or product claims.
 The other markets in which we operate have similar regulations.
-In Japan, the Ministry of Health, Labor and Welfare regulates the sale and distribution of cosmetics and requires us to have an import business license and to register each personal care product imported into Japan.
+In Japan, the Ministry of Health, Labor and Welfare regulates the sale and to register each personal care product imported into Japan.
 In Taiwan, all "medicated" cosmetic products require registration.
 In China, personal care products are placed into one of two categories, "general" and "drug."
 Products in both categories require submission of formulas and other information with the health authorities, and drug products require human clinical studies.
-The product registration process in China for these products can take from nine to more than 18 months or longer.
-Such regulations in any given market can limit our ability to import products and ca
+The product since and con delay product launches as we go through the registration and approval process for those products.
+The sale of cosmetic products is regulated in the European Union Cosmetics Directive, which requires a uniform application for foreign companies making personal care product sales.

 Our Pharmanex products are subject to various regulations promulgated by government agencies in the markets in which we operate.
 In the United States, we generally market our nutritional products as conventional foods or dietary supplements.
 The FDA has jurisdiction over this regulatory area.
 Because these products are regulated under the Dietary Supplement and Health Education Act, we are generally not required to obtain regulatory approval prior to introducing a product into the United States market.
 None of this infringes, however, upon the FDA's power to remove from the market any product it determines to be unsafe or an unapproved drug.
 In our foreign markets, the products are generally regulated by similar government agencies, such as the Japan Ministry of Health, Labor and Welfare, the South Korea Food and Drug Administration, and the Taiwan Department of Health.
 We typically market our Pharmanex products in international markets as foods or health foods under applicable regulatory regimes.
-In the event a product, is classified as a drug or pharmaceutical product in any market, we will generally not be able to distribute that product in that market through our distribution channel because of strict restrictions applicable to drug and pharmaceutical products.
+In the event a product or an ingredient in a product, is classified as a drug or pharmaceutical product in any market, we will generally not be able to distribute that product in that market through our distribution channel because of strict restrictions applicable to drug and pharmaceutical products.
 China has some of the most restrictive nutritional supplement product regulations.
 Products marketed as "health foods" are subject to extensive laboratory and clinical analysis by governmental authorities, and the product registration process for these products can take from nine to more than 18 months or longer.
-We market both "health foods" and "general foods" in China.
-Our flagship product, LifePak, is currently marketed as a general food, as only two of the three main capsules have received "health food" classification.
+We market LifePak through our retail stores until final "health food" classification.
 Currently, "general foods" is not an approved category for direct selling; therefore, we will only market LifePak through our retail stores until final "health food" classification for LifePak is obtained for the other capsule.
-Ad
+Additionally, there is some risk associated with the common practice in China of marketing a pr